Software comparison

 Best fit

-Empty listings, new construction, rentals, Airbnb refreshes, and rooms where buyers need help understanding scale, furniture layout, and lifestyle potential.
+Empty or lightly furnished rooms where buyers need help understanding scale, layout, and possible furniture direction.

 Poor fit